-Membership of the Students' Union is compulsory for all registered students of the University and the annual subscription is \$17\ for full-time students and \$13\ for part-time students.
+Membership of the Students' Union is compulsory for all registered students of the University; the annual subscription for full-time and part-time students is set out later, in Rules and Procedures, Enrolment Procedures and Fees Schedules, section 15.
+Fees.
 All Alumni of the University are eligible for Life Membership.